 Cycling in Umbria

 Cycling in Umbria is a truly unique experience on two wheels.
-With stunning cycling routes, delicious food and historical landmarks, it is o...Read more
+With stunning cycling routes, delicious food and historical landmark...Read more

 One of the most unique regions in Italy, the South Tyrol has a fascinating history that you can experience through the delicious food found here.
 Mixing the very best of Austrian and Italian influences, the region was once a part of the County of Tyrol before the many events of the modern era saw it land in Italian hands.
 As a result, German is widely spoken in the region, creating a hybrid culture that showcases the best of both.
 The food here is no exception, where traditional Austrian dishes have that classic flare of Italian perfection.